The course offer of 2020-2021 will be announced as soon as possible.

 The following provides links to each participating university’s website for subsidiary course enrolment:

-- Minor Courses – Utrecht University (UU) (no need to fill in a cursuscode, just “Masterlanguage”)
+- Minor Courses – Utrecht University (UU) (ATTENTION: No need to fill in a cursuscode, just “Masterlanguage”)

 - Inschrijven bijvakken – Vrije Universiteit Amsterdam(VU)

-- Registration procedure subsidiary course – University of Groningen (RuG) (fill in the form: Master Literary Studies, track European literatures and interculturality)
+- Registration procedure subsidiary course – University of Groningen (RuG) (ATTENTION: fill in the form: Master Literary Studies, track European literatures and interculturality)

-- Enrolling as a guest student – Leiden University (LU) (scroll down for registration form)
+- Enrolling as a guest student – Leiden University (LU) (ATTENTION: scroll down for registration form)

 After the start of a Masterlanguage course, the course coördinator receives a form in which he/she fills out the final grades for the participating students.
 This form is returned to Masterlanguage, where the staff sends the grades on to the university where the student is enrolled.
 That university will then arrange for the grade to be entered into a student’s file.
 This process can take between two or three weeks.